Arm lifts (brachioplasties) are usually performed on patients who have lost a significant amount of weight, resulting in excess skin on the arms.

 An arm lift lasts approximately three hours.
 However, you must plan some time for preparation before entering the operating room (30 to 45 minutes) and time to recover from the general anesthesia (1 to 2 hours).
 You should therefore plan to take a day off from work for your surgery.

-Generally, the cost of an arm lift varies between $6,900 and $9,400.
+Generally, the cost of a brachioplasty is $11,595.
 The cost may vary if the procedure is combined with an abdominoplasty and/or lipectomy of the thighs.
 Additional charges may apply if the patient has a particular condition or if different surgeries are combined.

 PLASTIC AND AESTHETIC SURGEON